 The degree program’s structure ensures that you have a broad understanding of important topics in education and that you begin developing the research expertise needed to carry out independent research projects.
-You will also begin to take elective courses within and outside the GSE in your expected areas of expertise.
+You will also begin to take elective courses within and outside the BSE in your expected areas of expertise.

 By the third and fourth years of study, you are expected to develop greater expertise in your research specialties in close consultation with your faculty advisors.
 You also take advanced seminars; engage in independent studies and research apprenticeships; and complete an oral exam.

 The concluding part of your doctoral studies is preparation of your dissertation proposal and the research and writing of your dissertation.

 As a Master’s student, you join the Berkeley community for one academic year, affiliating with a cluster of specialization.
 MA students often complete courses and their Masters projects during the summer.
 You are required to complete 24 semester units, which equals seven to eight classes, depending on how many units are awarded for each class.